 You’ll also enjoy a comfort fit after pulling on the bungee cord to adjust the suit around your waist.

-Kokatat keeps on impressing with the second item on our list.
-First of all, we really appreciate the bright colors the brand chose for the top sections.
+VZKAK drysuit is the second item on our list.
+First of all, we really appreciate the bright blue colors the brand chose for the top sections.
 You’ll be noticed easily by others, such as rescue parties, which is necessary if you enjoy kayaking in risky situations.

-This is a unique design that only entered the market later on: Kokatat gives you a suit that separates at the waist which makes for very easy dressing and undressing.
-You can also wear only one section if a certain scenario makes it a more practical choice.
-You still get the brand’s three-layer design which will keep your dry and comfortable.
+This ergonomic design only entered the market later on: VZKAK gives you a suit for effortless dressing and undressing without the help of others.
+You still get the brand’s three-layer design with integrated 160D P/Taslon Plain FD neoprene socks which will keep you dry and comfortable.

-Kokatat promises the zippers are waterproof, and with their lifetime limited warranty you can have peace of mind that your adventures will be enjoyed while you’re dry inside the suit.
+VZKAK promises the zippers are waterproof, and with being individually tested you can have peace of mind that your adventures will be enjoyed while you’re dry inside the suit.

 When you’re on the open sea and something goes wrong you want to be visible.
 That’s when a creative design like the Stohlquist will be to your benefit: it’s almost entirely yellow—or you can opt for orange—making you more visible for rescue parties.
 There are even reflective sections too.